Eldon Miller

-Eldon Miller (born June 19, 1939) is an American college basketball coach.
+Eldon Miller (born June 19, 1939) is an American former college basketball coach.
 The Gnadenhutten, Ohio native has led four different programs in 36 years of coaching: at Wittenberg University (1962–70), Western Michigan University (1971–76), Ohio State University (1977–86) and the University of Northern Iowa (1987–98).
 His overall record is 568–419 and 5–6 in NCAA Division I men's basketball tournament games.

-Miller is now an assistant coach for his son, Ben Miller, at the University of North Carolina at Pembroke.
+From 2008 to 2020, Miller was an assistant coach for his son, Ben Miller, at the University of North Carolina at Pembroke.

 Miller was inducted into the Ohio Basketball Hall of Fame in 2009.
 He was also inducted into Wittenberg's Athletics Hall of Honor in 1986.
 In 2015 he was inducted into the Western Michigan University Athletics Hall of Fame.

-In 1976 Coach Miller was named the Mid-American Conference Men's Basketball Coach of the year.
+In 1976, Miller was named the Mid-American Conference Men's Basketball Coach of the year.